 Intervention checklists can be used and understood by grade-level teams, academic support teams, and school leadership.
 These checklists are particularly useful if a student is being recommended for additional special education services screening.
 This additional data can provide further insight into a student’s needs and document interventions that have been effective.

-In short, intervention checklists help align quantitative student data with qualitative data so that student needs are addressed not only from the context of “this child is at risk due to these test scores” but also from the context of student engagement and teacher observations.
+Intervention checklists help align quantitative student data with qualitative data so that student needs are addressed not only from the context of “this child is at risk due to these test scores, but also from student engagement and teacher observations.

 My director did not use the intervention checklist from the National Center on Intensive Intervention, but the checklist she provided asked many of the same questions.

-In addition to providing space for teacher observation, I recorded answers to these questions each week to track what made the implementation of the intervention successful (or not).
-Having this tool made it much easier to communicate about our students’ needs because we, as a team, were tracking the steps we were taking to meet our students’ needs.
-We were linking what the data was telling us about our students to the observations we were making as well.
+In addition to providing space for teacher observation, I recorded answers to these questions each week to track whether the intervention was implemented successfully (or not).
+Having this tool made it much easier to communicate about our students’ needs because we, as a team, tracked the steps we were taking to meet them.
+We also linked what the data was telling us about our students to the observations we were making.

 Manually finding a checklist to meet MTSS needs, documenting all of this information, and ensuring we kept up with each checklist for every student meant that our intervention documentation was effective but not fully efficient.
 This is where an MTSS Management System, like Branching Minds, can come in handy in supporting educator workload and maintaining MTSS fidelity.